-Students must attend at least half the number of full classes in order to qualify for a passing final grade, regardless of marks received for other assignments.
+Your essay, in both electronic (email attachment) and hard copy format, will be due on that same day by the start of class.
 As your classmates are relying on the timely submission of your essay in order to write their critiques (see below), essays MUST be submitted on your assigned due date.

-Late research essays will generally not be accepted for grading.
-If you are facing difficulties, please talk to me.
-Course Materials:
+ESSAY: